CCiprian1/Email-phishing-detection/README.md

     "tokens" - are the tokens lists used in our solution.
-                Stop words - the stop words that we will not take into consideration Token categories - the categories defined by us based upon the most frequent used words Trigger patterns - the list with the trigger patterns that will command
+                Stop words - the stop words that we will not take into consideration Token categories - the categories defined by us based upon the most frequent used words Trigger patterns - the list with the trigger patterns that will command the function of the script "scripts" - here are the scripts that we have used
+               ***** - for training the META-Llama model for email phishing detection
+               ***** - for testing the performance of the META-Llama model in identifing the nature of an email:
+               Safe EMail / Phishing Email
+               **** - for testing the performance of Bayes classifiers in identifing the nature of an email:
+               Safe Mail / Phishing Email
+               **** - for testing the hybrid solution , proposed by us : running Llama, trigger phrasses and Bayes Classifiers